Covid 19 Information

 The vaccination programme has been well received in all of our homes, with virtually all of our residents and more than three-quarters of our staff being vaccinated.
 We will continue to support and encourage all residents and staff to be vaccinated.
 A new round of vaccination for both covid and flu is happening now around all the homes.

 We know how important contact with family and friends is to the physical and mental wellbeing of our residents, and how hard the pandemic period has been as this has meant being apart for long periods of time.

 Generally, at this time, residents are able to have as many visits from all the people they would wish.
 To keep residents, staff and visitors safe, we encourage all visitors to take a lateral flow test before each visit, and to strictly follow the guidance on hand washing and wearing a mask whilst in the home.
-Wearing masks is no longer necessary when visiting the homes, although we will continue to provide masks in the meantime for those who prefer to wear them.
+Whilst wearing a mask is no longer necessary when visiting the homes, we will continue to provide masks in the meantime for those who prefer to wear them.